Ultimate Vegan Brownies

 3) Mix the vegan brownie doughIn another medium mixing bowl add the cocoa powder, semi-sweet chocolate, espresso powder and salt.
 Add the boiling water and using a spoon, mix in the ingredients into a paste, making sure that all of the chocolate pieces are melted.
 Add the sugar, Vegan Butter, vanilla extract, flax meal mixture from Step 1 into the chocolate mixture and mix with an electric mixer until smooth.
 Stir in the walnuts if you're using them.
 Using a spoon, mix in the flour until well combined.
 The mixture will become extremely thick and you may need to use your hands to mix.
 Refrain from mixing this dough with an electric mixer at this point; this will overwork the dough and activate too much gluten, negatively affecting the texture of the brownies.

 4) Transfer the brownie batter to a baking dish and bake to perfectionTransfer the batter to the baking dish.
 You may need to use your fingers or a spatula to press the thick dough into place.
-Bake for 35 minutes on your oven's lowest rack.
+Bake for 25 minutes on your oven's middle rack.
 Transfer the baking dish to a wire cooling rack and allow it to cool for about an hour.

-5) Allow the vegan brownies to cool completelyTransfer the brownies to the wire rack by lifting them out of the baking dish by taking hold of the exposed parchment paper on each side.
+5) Allow the vegan brownies to cool completelyTransfer the brownies to a cooling rack by lifting them out of the baking dish by taking hold of the exposed parchment paper on each side.
 Allow them to cool completely before slicing into squares.

 This recipe makes one 8 x 8 inch baking dish of Ultimate Vegan Brownies.